tudurom/bsc-thesis/main.typ

   with that of the legitimate compiler, and then printed on the screen.

-With only one compiler available, I base my defences upon the fact that function equivalence is undecidable, a consequence of Rice's Theorem @rices_theorem.
+With only one compiler available, I base my defences upon the fact that function equivalence is undecidable.
+// a consequence of Rice's Theorem @rices_theorem.
 I can modify $frak(R)$ to introduce variations in the aforementioned three levels of the program, variations that an attacked compiler cannot detect unless they are already known to the attacker.
 It is for this reason that, when only the suspected compiler is available, the variations introduced in $frak(R)$ need to